TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Evaluative Study

-Table~\ref{tab:TLX_hist} summarizes participant responses to the NASA TLX questionnaire~\cite{Hart_Staveland_1988, Hart_2006}.
-Typically, the TLX has 21 gradations on the scale.
-However, because we were verbally describing and gathering responses to the TLX, we simplified the scale to 10 gradations, wherein 1 corresponds to very low and 10 is a very high perceived workload.

-Overall, we visually infer from Table \ref{tab:TLX_hist} that the workload ratings are generally towards the left side of the tables (i.e., the workloads were generally considered low).
+Figure~\ref{fig:TLX_hist} summarizes participant responses to the NASA TLX questionnaire~\cite{Hart_Staveland_1988, Hart_2006}.
+Overall, we visually infer from Figure \ref{fig:TLX_hist} that the workload ratings are generally towards the left side of the tables (i.e., the workloads were generally considered low).
 Mental demand (group 1's mean rating: 3.35; group 2: 3.8), physical demand (1: 2.15; 2: 4.6) and effort (1: 2.7; 2: 3.2), received slightly higher mean ratings from both groups than other categories, for which the mean ratings were below 2.
-Participants who gave higher scores in these categories reasoned that the cognitive effort needed to understand and interpret the audio information was relatively high (N=4) and so was the physical effort for performing some of the gestures (N=2).
+Participants who gave higher scores in these categories reasoned that the cognitive effort needed to understand and interpret the audio information was relatively high (n=4) and so was the physical effort for performing some of the gestures (n=2).
 P8 explicitly attributed the workload to the effort required to answer the questions due to their age (101 years).
 In the cases of physical demand, this was due to a lack of experience with performing gestures [P8] and low dexterity of fingers [P12].

-\subsection{Participant Feedback}
+\subsubsection{Participant Feedback}